TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-vnet-vnetconfiguration.md

 ## Fix it yourself

-Refer to the appropriate section below depending on your method of access.
+Refer to the appropriate section depending on your method of access.

 ### Troubleshooting issues with VNet service endpoints?

-* Note that the **Basic** tier doesn’t support VNet service endpoints.
+* Note that the **Basic** tier doesn’t support VNet service endpoints
-* To ensure that VNet service endpoints are configured correctly, see [Create and manage VNet service endpoints and VNet rules](https://docs.microsoft.com/azure/mysql/howto-manage-vnet-using-portal).
+* To ensure that VNet service endpoints are configured correctly, see [Create and manage VNet service endpoints and VNet rules](https://docs.microsoft.com/azure/mysql/howto-manage-vnet-using-portal)

 ### Troubleshooting issues with Private Link?

-* Note that the **Basic** tier doesn’t support [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link).
+* Note that the **Basic** tier doesn’t support [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link)
-* To ensure that Private Link is configured correctly, see [Create and manage Private Link using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal).
+* To ensure that Private Link is configured correctly, see [Create and manage Private Link using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal)
-* To configure an Azure Database for MySQL server to allow only connections through private endpoints, see [Deny public network access](https://docs.microsoft.com/azure/mysql/howto-deny-public-network-access).
+* To configure an Azure Database for MySQL server to allow only connections through private endpoints, see [Deny public network access](https://docs.microsoft.com/azure/mysql/howto-deny-public-network-access)

 ### Troubleshooting issues with firewall rules?